AltSysrq/mantigraphia/src/contrib/lua/README.md

 - The math, io, and os parts of the standard library are gone.

+- The interpreter has a fundamental limit as to how many instructions it will execute until giving up.

 The build produces an executable at `src/llua` which runs this dialect in standalone format.